 </article>

-Here,currentArchiveAssuming it is the title of the article on the current page, whileisActiveStatusis the value obtained from the custom fieldIsActive.
+here,currentArchiveAssuming it is the title of the article on the current page, whileisActiveStatusIt is then from the custom fieldIsActiveThe value obtained.

 Scenario two: Determine whether a feature configuration is enabled

-The system settings in the Anqi CMS (help-setting-system.mdIt usually includes some configuration options, whose values may be boolean or determined by their existence.
-For example, you might have a custom system parameterEnableCommentControl whether comments are enabled.
+Safe CMS system settings (help-setting-system.mdIt usually includes some configuration items, whose values may be boolean or determined by their existence.
+For example, you may have a custom system parameterEnableCommentControl whether comments are enabled.

-In a certain functional area of the page, determine whether to display the comment feature based on the system settings # In a certain functional area of the page, determine whether to display the comment feature based on the system settings #
+”`twig {# In a certain functional area of the page, determine whether to display the comment feature based on system settings #} {% system enableCommentSetting with name=“EnableComment” %}

 {% if enableCommentSetting %}